The Opportunity Cost of Travel: Should I travel long term?

 If you’re down about your choices here’s a good quote: “Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes.” ― Steven Winterburn

 If travel is the change you need then maybe it’s the best choice for you, but maybe it’s not.
 No one can make that decision for you, except you.
-I’m all for people learning about the world and themselves, and I honestly believe that travel makes for better, more rounded and thoughtful people but maybe it’s not the right time for you, I don’t know.
-The best advice I have is not to listen to anyone’s advice (hence this post is effectively redundant..) carefully and scientifically weigh up your options, access if it’s what you really want, weigh up all the costs and the rewards involved (not just the financial ones), and make an educated decision.
+I’m all for people learning about the world and themselves, and I honestly believe that travel makes for better, more rounded and thoughtful people but maybe it’s not the right time for you, maybe the cost of travel for you right now is too high.
+I don’t know.
+The best advice I have is not to listen to anyone’s advice (which of course makes this post effectively redundant..).
+Carefully and scientifically weigh up your options, assess if it’s what you really want, weigh up all the costs and the rewards involved (not just the financial ones), and make an educated decision then by man (or woman.. sure) enough to face the consequences of your decisions, good or bad.